Sopra-Steria-Norge-Kubernetes/OpenShift/docs/About Container-Platform-as-a-Service/Service Breakdown/core-concepts.md

 ## What are OpenShift Teams?

-**Teams** are a management layer that sits above tenants, providing shared resources and centralized administration for a teams microservices.
+**OpenShift Teams** are a management layer that sits above OpenShift Tenants, providing shared resources and centralized administration for a teams microservices.
 It is used to manage multiple OpenShift Tenants and their namespaces and projects.

 ### Features and Benefits